kevin-chalmers/set10108/labs/lab08/README.md

 cudaMalloc((void**)&buffer_C, data_size);
 ```

-Notice that we don't need any special types with CUDA.
-We simply declare an `int` pointer as standard.
-The only difference is in how we allocate memory.
-You may be familiar with malloc from standard C. `cudaMalloc` undertakes the same functionality but for allocating memory on the GPU.
+Notice we don't need special types with CUDA.
+We declare an `int` pointer as standard.
+The difference is in how we allocate memory.
+You may be familiar with `malloc` from standard C. `cudaMalloc` undertakes the same functionality but for allocating memory on the GPU.

-All we need to do now is copy the memory from the host to the device.
-We do this using the `cudaMemcpy` operation:
+To copy the memory from the host to the device we use `cudaMemcpy`:

 ```cuda
 cudaMemcpy(dest, src, size, direction);
 ```

-The `direction` value is used to tell CUDA which way the data is being copied (host to device, device to host, device to device).
-For our needs, we use:
+`direction` tell sCUDA which way the data is being copied (host to device, device to host, device to device).

 ```cuda
 // Write host data to device